 How can I contribute to a research document?

-that you may want to share your knowledge on?
-Working Groups work
+want to share your knowledge on?
+Working Groups work through

-through quarterly objectives and combine contributions that can
+quarterly objectives and combine contributions that can end up as

 How do I join a working group?

-where you will be added to our Basecamp or Circle website, which is where most of the weekly meeting notes and
+is where most of the weekly meeting notes and documents are

 How are research topics selected?

 monitored and analyzed to ensure the topics that are being approached

 will help the community as a whole.
 These topics can stem from

 volunteers, members, or any other community involvement that has